charliecm/illustrator-scripts/README.md

 # Illustrator Scripts

-Custom scripts for Adobe Illustrator to boost productivity.
+Utility scripts for Adobe Illustrator to boost productivity in creating illustrative designs.

 ## Installation